from-explore/Porto/README.md

 #### Principles:
 - A Container MAY have one or many Providers and MAY have no Provider at all.
-- There are 2 types of Providers in a Container, the Main Provider and the Additional Providers.
+- There are 2 types of Providers in a Container, the Main Provider, and the Additional Providers.
 - The Main Service Provider: this is the Service Provider that is named after its Container (Example in a Car Container it will be named CarServiceProvider).
 - The Additional Service Providers: any additional Providers in the Container.
 (Example PoliciesServiceProvider or EventsServiceProvider).
-- The Main Provider is responsible of registering the Additional Providers.
+- The Main Provider is responsible for registering the Additional Providers.
 - The Main Provider will be auto registered in the framework by the Port layer.
 - In case a Provider needs to be used in a Container, the Container MUST have a Main Provider first.
 Then the main Provider job is to load the additional Providers in the Container (Events Provider, Policies Provider,...).

 <a id="Events"></a>
 ## C : Events

-Events provides a simple observer implementation, allowing you to subscribe and listen for events in your application.
+Events provide a simple observer implementation, allowing you to subscribe and listen for events in your application.

 #### Principles:
 - A Container MAY have more than one Events.